Let’s create a prayer strategy for hurts! Join me as we walk though the book of prayer strategies, Fervent by Priscilla Shirer.

 - As those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience; bearing with one another, and forviging each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
 Col. 3:12-13

 I’m sharing my prayers with as inspiration for writing your own.
 Here is the prayer strategy I wrote in my war binder, for my hurts.
+Join my newsletter to gain access to my Downloads for the Heart library so you can download my prayer strategy booklet which contains all of my personal prayers!

 I’m praying for you as you work to craft a prayer for your hurts.
 See you next week as we dive into the final prayer strategy, number ten, on relationships.